HushBlur LightMeter User Guide

 Exposure Tip for High Contrast Scene

-We found some of the android devices we tested are "highlight weighted".
+We found some of the android devices we tested are more or less "highlight weighted" in its default average metering mode.
 Those android devices will make exposure decisions based on the highlight of the scene.
 This means for the scene of high contrast (even when the highlight is a very small part of the scene), the app will give you exposure that might underexposure the overall scene significantly.
 For instance, a typical landscape scene with trees/grass in the foreground, bright cloud in the background.
-This won't go away with our calibration function.
+This behavior won't go away with our calibration function.
 User might need to add 1-2 stops of exposure in these cases to correctly exposure the film.
 Another way is to meter multiple times by framing that include/exclude the highlight, then make a 'mental average'.

 Light Sensor Mode